Din Tai Fung | World-Renowned Dim Sum in Covent Garden

 Which might not sound that exciting, until you realise that it’s the first one to come to the UK.
 Ever.

 And those dumplings – specifically the steamed pork soup dumplings (xiao long bao) – are the restaurant’s crowning glory, made via an elaborate six stage process that takes at least 40 minutes.
-And somewhere between ensuring that each dumpling’s dough weighs between 4.8-5.2g and folding them at least 18 times, the chefs will somehow find time to roll out other classic dim sum dishes, like salted egg yolk custard buns, steamed chicken soup, and umami-laden fried rice dishes.
+And somewhere between ensuring that each dumpling’s dough weighs between 4.8-5.2g and folding them at least 18 times, the chefs somehow also find the time to roll out other classic dim sum dishes, like salted egg yolk custard buns, six-hour steamed chicken soup, and umami-laden fried rice dishes.